pivotal-cf/docs-service-backup/index.html.md

     missing_properties_message: <OPTIONAL: message to log when properties are missing in the manifest. defaults to 'Provide these missing fields in your manifest.'>
     service_identifier_executable: <OPTIONAL: command that prints service instance ID on stdout>
     cleanup_executable: <OPTIONAL: command to run after each backup>
+    add_deployment_name_to_path: <OPTIONAL: if set true will include deployment name in destination path.
+Defaults to false>
     alerts: # optional
       product_name: <product name>
       config: